proxmox/proxmox-backup/docs/storage.rst

   periods of time.

-For more information on how to avoid ransomware attacks and what to do in case of a ransomware infection, see Cisa and
+For more information on how to avoid ransomware attacks and what to do in case of a ransomware infection, see CISA and
 `their guide <https://www.cisa.gov/stopransomware/ransomware-guide>`_.